Junten/context-graph/README.md

 pip install -r requirements.txt pip install -e .

-3. python -m spacy download en_core_web_lg
+3. in terminal: python -m spacy download en_core_web_lg
-You need to run in Jupyter Notebook with Python 3.
-Colab doesn't work since it keeps crashing.

 4. remove below two lines of code from file.
-We used these two lines is to avoid scraping web time by saving the scraped data to a csv file first. pd.read_csv("test1.csv").head() wiki_data = pd.read_csv("test1.csv")
+We used these two lines to avoid scraping web time by saving the scraped data to a csv file first.
+Then you could scrape data yourself! pd.read_csv("test1.csv").head() wiki_data = pd.read_csv("test1.csv")